stared/stared.github.io/content/blog/2025/01/dont-use-cosine-similarity/index.md

 - B: `[-0.066795, -0.052274, -0.015973,  0.077706,  0.044226, ...]`
 - C: `[-0.011167,  0.017812, -0.018655,  0.006625,  0.018506, ...]`

-These vectors are quite long - text-embedding-3-large has up 3072 dimensions.
-So long that [we can truncate them at a minimal loss of quality](https://openai.com/index/new-embedding-models-and-api-updates/).
+These vectors are quite long - text-embedding-3-large has up 3072 dimensions - to the point that [we can truncate them at a minimal loss of quality](https://openai.com/index/new-embedding-models-and-api-updates/).
-The cosine similarity between A and C is 0.750, while A and B score 0.576.
-Finally, numbers that match our intuition!
+When we calculate cosine similarity, we get 0.750 between A and C (the semantically similar sentences), and 0.576 between A and B (the lexically similar ones).
+These numbers align with what we'd expect - the meaning matters more than spelling!

 ## What is cosine similarity?